vscheff/karn/README.md

 ## Usage
 ### Standard Commands
 Much of Karn's functionality is accessed through his standard commands.
-All standard commands are prefixed with `$`.
+All standard commands are hybrid commands.
+They can invoked with the function prefix '$' (i.e. `$generate`) or they can be invoked as a slash command (i.e. `/generate`).
 A list of accessible commands can be found by executing `$help`.
 Additionally, you can pass a command name into the `$help` command to recieve additional help on that command specifically.
 Many commands accept arguments and/or command flags, usage of which is explained through the use of the `$help` command.
 Some commands can be invoked by additional aliases such as `$gen` for `$generate`.
 The full command list is explained further down.

 ### LLM Chatbot
 Karn utilizes the ChatGPT 5-mini LLM for chat completion and reasoning tasks.
 The basic way to access this functionality is through the use of the `$prompt` command.
 However, any message that contains "Karn" will prompt a response from Karn that will be generated from the LLM.
 Additionally, there is a random chance that messages sent in the server will receive a response generated from the LLM.
 The likelihood of this occuring will increase as more messages are received that don't trigger a response.
 Through the use of the `$ignore` command you can prevent Karn from responding to unprompted messages from a specific user or within a specific channel.
 Karn will never send an unprompted response to a message that is only one word, only contains tags, only contains voted items, or contains a URL.
 Additionally, if Karn determines his unprompted response is not helpful, he will not send it to the server.